RaymondNwambuonwo/Code-Differently-Front-End-Track/HTML/html-tables-lab.md

 ## HTML Tables Lab

-Using the `<table>` element and attributes, create a resume.

 ### The Set-Up

-- Create a repository and call it  <em>“html-resume”</em>

-- Initialize the repository

-- Clone locally and open repository in Visual Studio Code
+- Fork and clone  this repository locally and in Visual Studio Code

-- Create an HTML file called `index.html`
+- Create an HTML file called `resume.html`

 - Push up your changes to the remote repository

 ### The Task

+#### Part One

 We will use a table element to structure the layout of the Resume

-In the resume.html file add a table.
+In the `resume.html` file add a table.
 Your resume must have the following sections with content:

 - Contact information

-    - No phone numbers.
-Email address only
+    - Email address only
     - Do not include any social media if it is not professional

 - Small summary